Banking Information

 Automatic Teller Machines (ATMs) on Campus

-• CIBC: UCC lower level (by the Tim Horton’s)
+• CIBC: UCC lower level (near Starbucks)

 • Residences with ATMs: Perth Hall, Essex Hall, Delaware Hall, Sydenham Hall, Elgin Hall and Saugeen Maitland Hall.